gyhn2/worldclock/README.md

 npm run start
 ```

-3. When geodata file is read and inserted into DB, the app will be accessible at http://localhost:3000
+3. When the database is initialized and the geodata file is read and inserted into DB, the app will be accessible at http://localhost:3000

 * Frontend: `http://localhost:3000`
 * Backend: `hhtp://localhost:4000`